-Sunday of week 25 of Ordinary Time
+Sunday of Week 25 of Ordinary Time (Year A)

-Commentary on Isaiah 55:6-9; Philippians 1:20-24.27; Matthew 20:1-16
+Commentary on Isaiah 55:6-9; Philippians 1:20-24,27; Matthew 20:1-16

-UNDOUBTEDLY A MAJOR THEME running through the whole of the Old and New Testaments is that of ‘justice’.
+Undoubtedly, a major theme running through the whole of the Old and New Testaments is that of ‘justice’.
 God is wholly just and we are called, both individually and corporately, to lives of justice also.
 The question, of course, is what do we mean by justice?
 What does the Scripture mean by justice?
 What is the justice of God?
 Some of the answers to these questions can be found in today’s Gospel passage.
 Reading this passage may call for some adjustment in our normal ways of thinking.

-And this is just what the First Reading from Isaiah prepares us for.
-“My thoughts are not your thoughts, my ways not your ways – it is the Lord who speaks.
-Yes, the heavens are as high above earth as my ways are above your ways, my thoughts above your thoughts.”
 Growing in Christ means a constant shifting of our conventional ways of thinking and sometimes the adjustments do not come easily.
 To have the mind of Christ means, like him, to “empty” ourselves.
 In our case, to empty ourselves of many of the convictions we take for granted.

 Hiring workers